10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 Freshly baked pizza Margherita enjoyed during a Rome food tour—thin crust, tomato sauce, and mozzarellaA moment from our Rome food tour, savouring authentic pizza Margherita straight from the oven

-We paired it with a cold beer (or a soda, if you prefer), and it totally hit the spot.
+We washed it down with a cold beer (or soda if that’s more your thing), and honestly, it really hit the spot.

-As we walked toward Campo de' Fiori, our guide Roberta shared captivating stories that brought the city’s history to life.
-When we stopped at the statue of Giordano Bruno, hearing the powerful story behind it added so much meaning to the evening.
+As we strolled toward Campo de' Fiori, our guide Roberta kept us hooked with stories that made the city’s history feel alive.
+When we paused at the statue of Giordano Bruno, the story she told about him was powerful—it gave the whole evening so much more depth.

-This wasn’t just a food crawl—it felt like a true deep dive into the soul of Rome.
+This wasn’t just some food crawl.
+It felt like we were getting a real glimpse into the heart of Rome.

 đŸ§€đŸ· 3. & 4.
 Stops: Wine, Meats, and Cheese